Velichie: October 2024 parliamentary election

 Shortly before the protest took place, the CEC officially confirmed that Velichie had not crossed the 4% threshold.

-In a press briefing on 1 November, Velichie officially announced that they did not recognize the finalised election results and called for new elections to be held immediately.
+In a press briefing on 1 November, Velichie announced that they did not recognize the finalised election results and called for new elections to be held immediately.
 At these new elections, Velichie promised to gather at least 13,000 observers to "prevent voter manipulation".

 Velichie organised a protest outside the National Assembly prior to the opening session in order to call for the annulment of the elections.

-On 28 November, Velichie-affiliated NGO "Patriots for Bulgaria" filed for the registration of party-run YouTube channel, "Free Voice" as an official TV channel.
+On 28 November, the Velichie-affiliated NGO "Patriots for Bulgaria" filed for the registration of the party-run YouTube channel "Free Voice" as an official TV channel.

-Prior to the publishing of the results of the re-calculation of the vote following a court ordered recount of the elections in March 2025, Ivelin Mihaylov claimed that the recount had established that Velichie were set to enter parliament, as they passed the 4% threshold.
-On 11 March, Velichie organised a protest outside the house of former Prime Minister and GERB leader, Boyko Borisov.
+Prior to the publishing of the results of the recalculation of the vote following a court-ordered recount of the elections in March 2025, Ivelin Mihaylov claimed that the recount had established that Velichie was set to enter parliament, as it passed the 4% threshold.
+On 11 March, Velichie organised a protest outside the house of former Prime Minister and GERB leader Boyko Borisov.

-Following the confirmation that Velichie did indeed pass the threshold, Velichie were allocated ten seats within the National Assembly, thus forming a parliamentary group.
+Following the confirmation that Velichie did indeed pass the threshold, Velichie was allocated ten seats within the National Assembly, thus forming a parliamentary group.

-Velichie endorsed the referendum proposed by President Rumen Radev about Bulgaria's ascension to the Eurozone in 2026.
-They further endorsed Revival-organised protests in support of the referendum.
+Velichie endorsed the referendum proposed by President Rumen Radev about Bulgaria's accession to the Eurozone in 2026.
+The party further endorsed Revival-organised protests in support of the referendum.

+Velichie have participated in and organised protests during the 2025 Bulgarian protests.
+Supporters of the party organised а protest in favour of the governments resignation outside the parliament building on 28 November, blocking traffic in central Sofia due to the intentional breakdown of their cars.
+On 4 December, the party organised a protest in support of employees working at the Mihaylov-affiliated "Historical Park", who had been detained as part of a law enforcement probe into allegations of money laundering.
+Additionally, supporters of Velichie placed a satirical painting titled "the Bulgarian Mafia" outside the residence of former Prime Minister and GERB leader, Boyko Borisov in Bankya.

+April 2026 parliamentary election & Aftermath

+Velichie contested the snap legislative elections, held on April 19, 2026.
+The party finished below the threshold, receiving 3% of the vote, although it qualified for state funding by finishing above 1%.
+Velichie's parliamentary group chairman, Ivelin Mihaylov, confirmed that the party recognised the election results and warned the incoming government against carrying out repressions against Velichie members.
+He further announced that he would withdraw from active politics, although he confirmed that Velichie would continue to contest future elections and actively participate in the countries politics.